Cleveland EMS

 The City of Cleveland Division of Emergency Medical Service, also known as Cleveland EMS or CEMS, is the division of the municipal government tasked with emergency ambulance transport for the City of Cleveland, Ohio.
+It is a third service, operating as part of the public safety department.

 As of January 2019, the paramedics and EMTs of Cleveland EMS staff 25 Advanced Life Support (ALS) ambulances during the daytime, and 21 during the night shift.
 In addition, they also provide special event medical standby service upon request.
 They are supported by Emergency Medical Dispatchers who staff a communications facility known as Radio Emergency Dispatch (RED) center.
 Counting supervisors and administrative staff, the division is budgeted for 333 employees, with an annual budget of $30.6 million and annual revenues of $14 million.

 Cleveland EMS is assisted in providing prehospital care by the Cleveland Fire Department, who provides non-transport "First Responder" services.

 Cleveland EMS' Headquarters is located at 1701 Lakeside Ave, Cleveland Ohio, 44114.
-Cleveland Association of Rescue Employees local 1975, An ILA affiliate, is the primary labor union for Cleveland EMS paramedics, EMTs, and dispatchers.
+Cleveland Association of Rescue Employees local 1975 is the primary labor union for Cleveland EMS paramedics, EMTs, and dispatchers.